AshishDavid/AI-Membrane-Calculation/README.md

 After running the program, type the location of the raw data file where it is located.

-For Example: D:\Gas permeation calculation\H2 raw data file.xlsx
+For Example: "D:\Gas permeation calculation\H2 raw data file.xlsx"

 And you will see the result.